 Getting there: Downtown Napa is about an hour’s drive from San Francisco International Airport (SFO), Oakland International Airport (OAK), and Sacramento International Airport (SMF).
 Santa Rosa regional airport is also an option.

 Accommodations: The River Terrace Inn is located at 1600 Soscol Avenue, on the edge of Downtown Napa.
 Rates vary widely based on season; summer rates run about $315, weekends are higher.
-You can check prices for the River Terrace Inn, along with other downtown Napa hotels here.
+You can check prices with the map and booking tool below.

 Taste Napa Downtown Card – This tasting card allows you to visit 10 of the 25 downtown Napa wine tasting rooms for half price.
 They are all within an easy walking distance, and you’ll recoup your money if you visit just a couple.
 Some of the wineries offer additional specials and discounts.
 For more information about purchasing the card ($15) click here.

 Guidebook – From Napa with Love is a travel and lifestyle guide to the Napa Valley featuring local tips as well as celebrity recommendations.
 I enjoyed reading it, but it’s definitely more of a fun look at what’s to do in the area than an itinerary planning guide.
 Buy it on Amazon here, also available for Kindle.